 Legacy of Heroines Scholarship Program

-The Legacy of Heroines program provides scholarships to students of various majors who are interested in gender and politics, the political process, public service, and women’s leadership.
+The Legacy of Heroines program provides scholarships to students of various majors who are interested in gender and politics, the political process, public service, and leadership.